plugins

 Commands

-remoteclaw plugins listremoteclaw plugins info <id>remoteclaw plugins enable <id>remoteclaw plugins disable <id>remoteclaw plugins uninstall <id>remoteclaw plugins doctorremoteclaw plugins update <id>remoteclaw plugins update --allBundled plugins ship with RemoteClaw but start disabled.
+remoteclaw plugins listremoteclaw plugins install <path-or-spec>remoteclaw plugins inspect <id>remoteclaw plugins enable <id>remoteclaw plugins disable <id>remoteclaw plugins uninstall <id>remoteclaw plugins doctorremoteclaw plugins update <id>remoteclaw plugins update --allremoteclaw plugins marketplace list <marketplace>Bundled plugins ship with RemoteClaw but start disabled.
 Use plugins enable to

 activate them.

-All plugins must ship a remoteclaw.plugin.json file with an inline JSON Schema
+Native RemoteClaw plugins must ship remoteclaw.plugin.json with an inline JSON

 Install

-Npm specs are registry-only (package name + optional version/tag).
-Git/URL/file
+Npm specs are registry-only (package name + optional exact version or

 Supported archives: .zip, .tgz, .tar.gz, .tar.